rsksmart/devportal/docs/04-resources/06-guides/runes-rootstock/airdrop-giveaway-machine/setup-airdrop.md

 :::info[Info]

-For detailed instructions on obtaining the Airdrop Manager address, please refer to the [Deploy](docs/04-resources/09-Airdrop/deploy.md) section
+For detailed instructions on obtaining the Airdrop Manager address, please refer to the [Deployment](/resources/guides/runes-rootstock/airdrop-giveaway-machine/deploy-airdrop-machine.md) section.

 :::